-David Stewart got his start in politics working for Senator Jeff Sessions in Washington, D.C., before attending the University of Virginia Law School.
-After graduating from law school in 2000, David returned home to Birmingham to join Bradley and work with Luther Strange, the current Attorney General of Alabama, in the firm’s Governmental Affairs Practice Group.
+David Stewart got his start in politics working for former United States Senator Jeff Sessions in Washington, D.C. before attending the University of Virginia Law School.
+After graduating from law school in 2000, David returned home to Birmingham to join Bradley in the firm’s Governmental Affairs Practice Group.
 He regularly represents clients before the executive and legislative branches in Washington, D.C., and Montgomery, Alabama, and also advises clients on federal and state campaign finance, lobbying and ethics laws.

 Being a part of a full-service law firm with a regional and national presence is an important part of David’s practice.
 Governmental affairs necessarily involves numerous legal and technical disciplines.
 David routinely draws upon the experience of other professionals in the firm to better serve his clients.
 Bradley’s geographical reach is also an asset to his clients, as he is able to involve professionals within the firm who have important knowledge and experience dealing with particular government entities, officials and employees.